-Fixed Income25% minimumEquities45% minimum
+Fixed Income 25% minimum Equities 45% minimum

-We have determined that radical shifts in asset mix run the risks inherent in market timing and believe that incremental shifts in asset mix are more desirable.
+We have determined that substantive shifts in asset mix run the risks inherent in market timing and believe that incremental shifts in asset mix are more desirable.

 Within Equities the strategy focuses on wealth-creating companies bought at discounts to their intrinsic value and employs a long-term holding period to allow for investor recognition or corporate growth and to minimize transaction costs.